Location Managers

 Local Permit Expertise

-Pro navigation of Saudi permit systems through the Saudi Film Commission, GCAM, and regional authorities.
-We set up multi-agency approvals including Ministry of Media clearance and local municipality sign-off needed for filming.
+We guide you through Saudi permit systems with skill.
+This covers the Saudi Film Commission, GCAM, and regional authorities.
+We set up multi-agency approvals too.
+These include Ministry of Media clearance and local municipality sign-off for filming.

 02.